ClojureBridgeLondon/workshop-content-gitbook/simple-values/arithmetic.md

 * `*` multiply numbers together
 * `/` divide numbers

-In Clojure, math expressions looks a little different to when you write it out with pen and paper.

 Look at these examples of Clojure code and their equivalent math expression:

 ```clojure